Dutchware Half-Wit Hammock Review

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-2 thoughts on “Dutchware Half-Wit Hammock Review”
+2 responses to “Dutchware Half-Wit Hammock Review”

-1. I’ve owned this hammock since January, and largely agree with your findings.
+I’ve owned this hammock since January, and largely agree with your findings.
 My hammock bed is the Hexon 2.6, which pulls it away from the “ultralight” category, but makes a fine carrier for more weight.

 The bug net is not for the faint-of-heart, as you aptly describe your creation.
 I keep the Scouts away from it, as it is must more of a fussy structure than a durable one.
 In fact, I’ve even separated the shock line from the top of the bugnet somewhere on the way, leaving a tab of grosgrain to support it (the grosgrain loop failed on one side).
 Luckily, I know a few knots, and a tautline is the perfect way to hold the tab and yet allow it to fail gracefully if roughly handled.
 Maybe that’s a further suggestion…